 Looked at from this perspective, it appears to me that the Hertz executives in charge simply didn’t understand that the website project would inevitably continue beyond the initial build.
 If they’d have recognized this, they would have understood that they required at least some talent on their side of the arrangement that was focused on the project full time.
 The company should never have let that talent go, as it allegedly did.

 So, should Accenture shoulder all the blame here?
 In my humble opinion, no. Hertz put itself in an untenable position before anyone even typed a line of buggy code.
-I hope lessons have been learned, but I suspect we’ll continue to see similar stories.
+I hope lessons have been learned, but I suspect we’ll continue to see similar stories, both in the private sector, and the public sector.